Posts

 Image

 In my therapeutic practice I highlight the importance of physical well-being.
-This might include recommendations on light exposure, physical activity, or breathwork in acknowledgment pf the fact that that a healthy body supports a healthy mind.
+This might include recommendations on light exposure, physical activity, or breathwork in acknowledgment of the fact that that a healthy body supports a healthy mind.
 Using the PERMA+ framework, and in particular the +, I support clients in creating a lifestyle that flourishes on multiple fronts.
 I believe in the power of small, science-backed habits to transform our well-being.
-My morning routine is influenced by Dr Andrew Huberman, a neuroscientist from Stanford whose research on light, movement, and the nervous system has shaped how I approach my daily habits.
+My morning routine is influenced by Dr Andrew Huberman, a neuroscientist from Stanford whose research on light, movement and the nervous system has shaped how I approach my daily habits.
 His work aligns with my goal to optimise focus, energy, and emotional balance for both myself and my clients.
-Huberman describes his Five Pillars of mental & physical health and performance: · Sleep · Sunlight · Movement · Nutrients · Relationships (all kinds, including with self – I love that he men
+Huberman describes his Five Pillars of mental & physical health and performance: · Sleep · Sunlight · ...

 Understanding Seasonal Affective Disorder (SAD) and How It Affects Your Well-being